Nisab: Niṣāb for livestock

 The Hanafi school is unique in extending zakat to horses under certain conditions.
 When it is applicable, there is no nisab and one mithqal is to be paid for each horse.

-An individual who owns number of animals less than the above nisab is not obliged to pay Zakat.
-Also, the nisab of each animals is not be mixed with another.
-For example, having twenty cows and thirty goats would be considered below the nisab as it does not reach the threshold of 30-cows and 40-goats.
+Someone who owns fewer animals than the above nisab is not obliged to pay zakat.
+Also, the nisab of one kind of animals is not to be mixed with another.
+For example, having twenty cows and thirty goats would be considered below the nisab as it does not reach the threshold of 30 cows and 40 goats.

-Niṣāb for Agricultural Products
+Niṣāb for agricultural products

-There is consensus among Muslim Jurists that Zakat is applicable to dates, grapes, wheat and barley.
+There is consensus among Muslim jurists that zakat is applicable to dates, grapes, wheat and barley.
 According to the majority opinion, zakat is also applicable to staples which could be stored like: corn, rice, lentils, dry peas and dry beans, while it is not applicable to fruits and vegetables like cucumbers, zucchini, onions, oranges and apricots.
-The Hanafi school applies Zakat on all agricultural produce according to the opinion of Imam Abu Hanfia.
-According to Imam Abu Yusuf and Muhamad bin Al Hasan, it only applies to plants which produce can last (through storage) for a year.
+The Hanafi school applies zakat on all agricultural produce according to the opinion of Imam Abu Hanifa.
+According to Imam Abu Yusuf and Muhamad bin Al Hasan, it only applies to plants whose produce can last (through storage) for a year.

 When zakat applies to a plant, the nisab is five Wasaq.
-Each wasaq is valued as sixty Sa.
+Each wasaq is valued as sixty Sa'.
 Contemporary equivalency of Sa' according to one approximation is 2.03 liters.
 Therefore, the total nisab for agricultural produce is 609.84 kg.